• Home

 About This Version

-Tony Bennett, accompanied by Bill Charlap and Renee Rosnes, recorded “The Song Is You” for his 2015 album The Silver Lining: The Songs of Jerome Kern.
-Bill Charlap, who produced the album, wrote the arrangement.
+Tony Bennett, accompanied by Bill Charlap and Renee Rosnes, recorded “The Song Is You” in 2015 for The Silver Lining: The Songs of Jerome Kern.
+Bill Charlap wrote the arrangement and co-produced the album.

 “The Song Is You,” as well as The Silver Lining: The Songs of Jerome Kern, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Bill Charlap, Jerome Kern, Oscar Hammerstein, Renee Rosnes, The Silver Lining: The Songs of Jerome Kern, Tony Bennett
+Filed Under: Song of the Day Tagged With: Bill Charlap, Jerome Kern, Music In The Air, Oscar Hammerstein, Renne Rosnes, The Silver Lining: The Songs of Jerome Kern, Tony Bennett

 About This Song